Luv2bnanook44/capstone_flatiron/README.md

 ## Purpose of Project:

-To develop/tune machine learning classifiers in the hopes of more deeply understanding factors that correlate with drug use.
+To develop/tune machine learning classifiers in the hopes of more deeply understanding *factors that correlate with drug use*.

 For potential deployement the final model from this project has potential to serve as a "barometer" for high schools, who can implement the survey anonymously and gain some high-level data about the state of their school and be able to more precisely analyze trends amongst their students and measure their **prevention efforts** against any changes seen in the model.